Narven/rustwannabe/src/050-ownership.md

 After this point `s1` is no longer the owner of the value;

-Will get an error if we try to access `s1`
+We will get an error if we try to access `s1`.

 ```rust
 let s1 = String::from("abc");